-There is a tradition to nominate each year after an area of culture and the year 2015 is dedicated to music.
-It focuses on children and youngsters, and is also the anniversary year for Arvo Pärt and Veljo Tormis.
+There is a tradition to nominate each year after an area of culture and the year 2015 was dedicated to music.
+It focused on children and youngsters, and was also the anniversary year for Arvo Pärt and Veljo Tormis.

 Higher education in music can be acquired at the Estonian Academy of Music and Theatre, as well as at Tallinn University.
 There are also two vocational education institutions – Georg Ots Tallinn Music School and Heino Eller Tartu Music School.
 Viljandi Culture Academy of the University of Tartu teaches jazz and folk music.